wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ### spanAddTag and spanAddTagIfNotExists

 Add a span tag to all spans.
 * `spanAddTag` adds the new span tag and assigns the new value to it.
-Spans don't restrict you from adding tags with the same name.
+Spans do not restrict you from adding tags with the same name.
 If you want to update the value of a span tag, you need to [drop the span tag](#spandroptag) and add it again.
 * `spanAddTagIfNotExists` adds the span tag only if it does not already exist.

 {% include note.html content="You can add up to 20 span tags.
 Contact [support@wavefront.com](mailto:support@wavefront.com) if this does not meet your requirements." %}